lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ### enqueue()

-Check to see that the vehicle detection model is enabled.
-Also check to make sure that the number of inputs does not exceed the batch size.
+A check is made to see that the vehicle detection model is enabled.
+Also a check is done to make sure that the number of inputs does not exceed the batch size.

 ```cpp
     void enqueue(const cv::Mat &frame) {